MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/ase-high-availability-deployment.md

 If either of the components fail in this health probe, that is the web frontend, the API, or the cache, the Application Gateway will route the request to the other application from the backend pool.
 This makes sure that the request is always routed to the application in a completely available ASE subnet.

-Note that the health probe is also implemented in the standard reference implementation.
+The health probe is also implemented in the standard reference implementation.
 There the gateway simply returns error if the health probe fails.
 However, in the highly available implementation, it improves the resiliency of the application and the quality of the user experience.

 ## Deployment considerations